Ateuluz/final-reality/README.md

 ### Adding/Removing Members from Teams

 When a new member tries to join a full team, it will just not be allowed and nothing will happen.
-Yet to implement a way to remove members.
+Changing a member of a team is always possible.
+Removing a character is achieved with the change method, passing Nothing as the newMember parameter.
+If removing the character would leave the team with less than minimum members, nothing happens.

 ### Knowledge of defeat

 A team is required to know if it is defeated or not, the way it is implemented here is by checking if there is any alive member left on the team.
 Alive is defined as having HP greater than 0.

 ## Turn Scheduler